data-integrations/sampling-aggregator/docs/Sampling-batchaggregator.md

 Properties
 ----------
 **sampleSize:** The number of records that needs to be sampled from the input records.
+Either of 'samplePercentage' or 'sampleSize' should be specified for this plugin.

 **samplePercentage:** The percentage of records that needs to be sampled from the input records.
 Either of 'samplePercentage' or 'sampleSize' should be specified for this plugin.